Vincent Thomas: Political career

 Thomas entered politics and was successful in his first run for office in 1940, resoundingly defeating Charles M. Smith to become the State Assemblyman for the 68th District representing San Pedro.

 He also served as Chairman of the Committee on Intergovernmental Relations.
 Thomas had the longest record of service in the Assembly and was known affectionately as "Dean of the Assembly".
 In 1974, his district was redrawn as the 52nd Assembly District.
 Ultimately, he served in the Assembly for 19 consecutive terms, until his first defeat in a re-election bid by Republican candidate Gerald N. Felando in 1978.
+Thomas also served as the Assembly's minority leader in 1955.

 Vincent Thomas Bridge

 Originally slated to be called the "San Pedro-Terminal Island Bridge" when construction began in 1960, in 1961 the California Legislature passed Concurrent Resolution 131 naming the suspension bridge planned between San Pedro and Terminal Island for Thomas in honor of his foresight and untiring work that culminated in its construction.
 The bridge was dedicated as the Vincent Thomas Bridge and opened to traffic on November 15, 1963.
 Thomas paid the very first toll, which was then 25 cents.